 Sustainable Development Goal 14 includes a commitment to conserve 30% of the ocean by 2030, but countries are far from making this a reality, Figueres told chinadialogue ocean.

 “Technological advances are allowing us to move forward in this direction,” said Figueres, pointing to satellites, drones, and the work of the International Maritime Organisation in fitting smaller boats with transponders to provide tracking data.

 Furthermore, the Food and Agriculture Organisation’s Port State Measures Agreement, which entered into force in 2017, commits to eliminate IUU fishing.
-It has 51 signatories so far although China is not a party to the agreement.
+It has 51 signatories so far although China is not party to the agreement.
 The next step is to give it “teeth” and enhance the capability of countries to comply with it, Figueres said.